 All current ICE students are looking forward to meeting you in the autumn!
 In the meanwhile, you can chat directly with some of our students or recent alumni if you have questions about studying in the programme or student life in Helsinki.
 If you have questions related to admissions, please contact the Admission Services.

-You can also read stories featuring current or recent ICE students:
+You can also read stories featuring our recent graduates.

 Orbis is a student organisation for international and internationally-minded students in the Faculties of Arts and Theology at the University of Helsinki.